rtCamp/snapwp/packages/plugin-tanstack-query/README.md

 # @snapwp/plugin-tanstack-query

-**TanStack Query Extension for SnapWP**
+**TanStack Query adapter for [SnapWP](../../README.md)**.

-This package is a wrapper around the TanStack Query library, providing seamless integration with the SnapWP framework.
+This package is a wrapper around the [TanStack Query](https://github.com/TanStack/query) library, providing seamless integration with the SnapWP framework.

-SnapWP’s query system and configuration API are designed to support any GraphQL client that implements its `BaseQueryEngine` interface.
+SnapWP’s query system and configuration API are designed to support any GraphQL client that implements its `QueryEngine` interface.
 This extension allows you to easily use TanStack Query as the underlying engine for data fetching within the SnapWP ecosystem.

 > [!WARNING]
 > 🐉 There be dragons!